Matthewalvarado25/azure-network-protocols/README.md

 Observe the network traffic
-- Open Microsoft Windows PowerShell as we prepare to observe network traffic -In Wireshark, start packet capture by clicking the blue fin icon at the top left(under the "File" button)
+- Open Microsoft Windows PowerShell as we prepare to observe network traffic
+- In Wireshark, start packet capture by clicking the blue fin icon at the top left(under the "File" button)

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>